tamius-han/ultrawidify/README.md

 ~~1.
 Handle porting of extension settings between versions.
 (Some people had some issues where extension broke until reinstalled, and corrupted settings seemed to be the problem.)~~ seems to work for me?
 2. Reintroduce gradual zoom on z and u and provide a way to 'scroll' the zoomed in video up/down left/right reintroduce settings page (rebindable keys, blacklist/whitelist management, some settings for automatic aspect ratio detection)
-3. site-specific options for sites that require additional CSS classes or other hacks (see: vimeo, which is disabled)
+3. site-specific options for sites that require additional CSS classes or other hacks
 4. figure the best way to do GUI (injecting buttons into the player bar is not a good way.
 Been there, done that, each site has its own way and some appear to be impossible).
 Might get bumped to be released alongside #2
-5. Stretch mode, because some people are very salty and toxic about the fact that this extension is here to solve a problem that's different than the one they want.
-More salty than me rn.
+~~5.
+Stretch mode, because some people are very salty and toxic about the fact that this extension is here to solve a problem that's different than the one they want.
+More salty than me rn.~~ done
 6. Improvements to automatic aspect ratio detection

 ## Changelog